kyleburnett/kyleburnett.github.io/_posts/2018-03-17-github-pages-plus-jekyll.md

 3. Little to No Maintenance.
 4. Easy to Customize.

 I eventually came to GitHub pages.
 I'm not entirely sure how I found it.
 It might have been a NodeJS library that was hosting their documentation on the site.
-Their introduction video on [https://pages.github.com/](https://pages.github.com/) really caught my eye.
-Especially the part where they talk about the excessiveness of the various blogging options out there.
+I really identified with their introduction video at [https://pages.github.com/](https://pages.github.com/) especially the part where they talk about the excessiveness of the various blogging options out there.
 I was also drawn to the simplicity of [Jekyll](https://jekyllrb.com/), the static site generator.
-The listed [example sites](https://github.com/jekyll/jekyll/wiki/Sites) seemed wonderfully simple.
+The listed [example sites](https://github.com/jekyll/jekyll/wiki/Sites) seemed wonderfully simple, which is exactly what I was looking for.

 I want to spend a little time now explaining how I got set up and how my blog site works.
+Note that at least some of these instructions will be specific to the Mac or other Linux based environments.

 # Initial Repository Setup